typicode/katon/README.md

 ## How it works
 - When you add a server using the `katon add` command, its configuration is saved locally to `~/.katon/hosts/<app>` and an equivalent `~/.katon/logs/<app>` directory is also created.
 - The server is not started until you make your first request to your `<app>.ka` domain.
-- If no request is made to your `<app>.ka` server within an hour, then katon automatically stops.
+- If no request is made to your `<app>.ka` server within an hour, then katon automatically stops it.
 Therefore, Katon automatically manages resources by starting only needed servers and stopping them when they're not used.

 ## Subdomains